surfer190/fixes/docs/magento2/magento-2-rendering.md

 #### CSS

-It can take a firect file name of module name:
+It can take a direct file name of module name:

 In`head/css` element: